 - It’s possible to purchase admission tickets to the Chengdu Panda Base for only $9.
-With this option it would be necessary to hire a car, or take a bus to the Chengdu Panda Base.
+With this option, it would be necessary to hire a car or taxi or take a bus to the Chengdu Panda Base.

 - It’s possible to book a group panda tour, which includes transport to the Chengdu panda breeding center, and the cost of admission.
 This option is about $50 per person.